Shetland Islands Discovered: The Definitive Guide for Travellers

 The island became famous in 1958 with the discovery of silver bowls and ornaments dating back to the year 800 during an archaeological dig.
 These discoveries are now saved in the Museums of Scotland in Edinburgh.
 No one inhabits St Ninian’s Isle save for sheep, and is perfect for an idyllic picnic or coastal walk.
 St Ninian’s Isle is regularly compared to the tropical beaches of the Caribbean due to its pristine, white sandy beaches and gliterring water.

 These are only a few of the many places to discover and explore in Shetland.
 For those who want to learn more about the islands, Shetland.org is a good resource, as well as Lindsey Porter’s Shetland Islands (The Horizon Press, 2010).
 Both of these references, as well as a variety of online resources, were consulted for this article.

 Every year, Odyssey Traveller researches and designs new tours for senior travellers.
-Our small group educational tours provide focused attention and an immersive experience that may be hard to find with other travel groups.
+Our small group educational tours and guided walking holidays provide focused attention and an immersive experience that may be hard to find with other travel groups.

-We have several tours to Scotland, including the 20-day Scottish Isles small group tour which journeys from Glasgow, to the Isles of Mull and Skye, to the Orkney and Shetland Islands, and finally to Edinburgh, with plenty of other stops along the way.
+We have several tours to Scotland, including the 20-day Scottish Isles small group tour.
+Our tours of Scotland’s islands and its Neolithic sites begins in Glasgow, before heading to the Isle of Mull and Isle of Skye in the Inner Hebrides.
+We then head to the Orkney and Shetland Islands, before wrapping up in Edinburgh, with plenty of other stops along the way.
 Just click through to sign up.
 This program is quite popular among our participants: as of March 2019, three departures are guaranteed, which means the tours have reached the minimum number of participants required to operate the tour and will proceed this year and in 2020 (terms and conditions apply).
 Happy travelling!